 Forever means forever!

 The apostle Paul and his fellow believers acknowledged, observed, and kept the Appointed Times of God as current valid Feasts.
 The LORD’s Holy Spirit inspired Luke to write that these Feasts took place as regularly observed events decades after the cross.
-And none of the disciples or the apostles or anyone else in the Scriptures ever complained or exclaimed that these Feasts were abolished, done away with or not to be observed.
+None of the disciples or the apostles or anyone else in the New Covenant Scriptures ever complained or exclaimed that these Feasts were abolished, done away with or not to be observed.

 Let’s review the facts: